 ***** LATEST NEWS *****

-In 2013, the PDAP set a calendar year RECORD of 162,013 pounds of pesticides collected.
-The previous record of 159,644 lbs was set in 2007.
-The PDAP has been collecting pesticide materials from North Carolina for 33 years and was the FIRST program of its kind in the nation.
+Only a year after setting the calendar year record in 2013, the PDAP just set a brand NEW RECORD in 2014!
+Continuing the record-setting pace, the PDAP set a new calendar year record of 196,932 pounds of pesticides collected in 2014.
+The previous record of 162,013 pounds of pesticides collected in 2013 was shattered by almost 35 thousand pounds!
+The PDAP has been collecting pesticide materials from North Carolina since 1980 and was the FIRST program of its kind in the nation.

 Please see our "Pesticide Collection Schedule" link near the top-left for updates.
 Dates will continue to be added throughout the season as needed, so please check back frequently for updates.